iamdtang/itp404-midterm-2022/README.md

    1. `price`
 1. Search

    1. There should be an input (controlled component) that [filters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) the list of tracks in the table if a track's name contains what was typed into the search input.
 This should be **case insensitive**.
 Hint: use either [`indexOf`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/indexOf) or [`includes`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/includes).
-For example,
+For example:

    ```js
    const search = "sand";